roxcarpio/cka-exercises/docs/f.storage.md

     </details>

-1. Change the user field of the previous secret and check that the new data has been transfered to the pod.
+1. Change the user field of the previous secret and check that the new data has been transferred to the pod.

      New user: eve
     ```bash